Why Are My Periods 2 Weeks Apart? | Clear Cycle Clues

 If periods remain consistently spaced about two weeks apart beyond a few cycles—or accompanied by severe symptoms—it’s time for professional evaluation.
 A gynecologist typically performs:

-- Pelvic ultrasound to detect fibroids or cysts.
+• Pelvic ultrasound to detect fibroids, polyps, cysts, or other structural concerns.

 Early diagnosis prevents complications like anemia from excessive bleeding and addresses fertility concerns if applicable.